 Oakdale, Minnesota – June 19, 2018

-bibliotheca will be introducing three exciting new cloudLibrary modules at this summer’s ALA conference in New Orleans, June 22 – 25, 2018.
+bibliotheca will be introducing three exciting new upgrades for cloudLibrary modules at this summer’s ALA conference in New Orleans, June 22 – 25, 2018.

 Launched in 2011, cloudLibrary has already helped thousands of libraries meet the evolving needs of their communities via innovative, engaging features such as digital patron registration, expansive pay-per-use offerings, integrated events and more.
 Now, cloudLibrary is integrating physical checkout into the app to evolve the self-service user experience.